MQ3120-2023/group-project-wednesday-3pm-1/Mif.md

 `req.body` is used for regular form fields (text, select options, checkboxes, etc.).
 `req.file` is used for file uploads when Multer is involved.
 ---

+## TechNews
+- Cache whatever the api returns so we do not have to keep sending requests
+- Navigation to make sure we go back to the article rather than the search bar